 Basic Information – Colorado Cottey College Scholarship Fund

 The Colorado Cottey College Scholarship Fund (CCCSF) is a state project established in 1992 for scholarships, through endowments, to Colorado Cottey College students.
 It is supported solely by individuals and chapters who are encouraged to give annually.
 The P.E.O.
-Foundation manages the fund while the Colorado Cottey College Committee oversees the application and award process.
-Scholarships may be granted annually based on the accumulated interest and fund principal in excess of a required minimum principle balance of $5000.00 as reported by the P.E.O.
+Foundation manages the fund while the Colorado Cottey College Scholarship Fund Committee oversees the application and award process.
+Scholarships may be granted annually based on the accumulated interest and fund principal in excess of a required minimum principal balance of $5,000.00 as reported by the P.E.O.
 Foundation.
-Other scholarships may also may be awarded annually.
+Other scholarships may also be awarded annually.

 All residents of Colorado accepted to Cottey are eligible and encouraged to apply for a scholarship from this fund.
 Scholarships are based primarily on academic achievement.
-Consideration may also be given for a student’s character, participation in activities and leadership roles.
-Once the student has been accepted, Cottey notifies the Colorado Cottey College Chairman, who sends an application.
-Colorado residency, official transcripts and letters of recommendation must be included with the completed application and post-marked no later than January 31.
+Consideration may also be given for a student’s character, participation in activities, and leadership roles.
+Once the student has been accepted, Cottey notifies the Colorado Cottey College Scholarship Fund Chair, who sends an application to the student.
+Colorado residency, official transcripts, and letters of recommendation must be included with the completed application and post-marked no later than January 31.
 Selection notification is announced in March.
 Each recipient and the Financial Aid Director of Cottey is notified following selection and the awards are publicized at the Colorado State convention and put on the Colorado State website.

 Chapter Cottey College Chairman

-Every state, providence and district within the P.E.O. sisterhood chooses how to organize their support of Cottey.
-The Colorado Cottey College committee encourages each chapter to appoint a Chapter Cottey College Chairman so one designated person can keep members informed of Cottey and encourages its promotion, recruitment and referrals.
-It is important each chapter seeks out potential students and submits an online referral card for them.
+Every state, province, and district within the P.E.O. sisterhood chooses how to organize their support of Cottey.
+The Colorado Cottey College Scholarship Fund committee encourages each chapter to appoint a Chapter Cottey College Chair so one designated person can keep members informed of Cottey and encourages its promotion, recruitment, and referrals.
+It is important each chapter seek out potential students and submit an online referral card for them.

-The responsibilities for the Chapter Cottey College Chairman are to give a report at each meeting on timely topics and deadlines, help members recognize potential students within their networks, encourage visits to Cottey, and introduce Cottey to students, school counselors, youth leaders and other groups supporting women’s education.
+The responsibilities for the Chapter Cottey College Chair are to give a report at each meeting on timely topics and deadlines, help members recognize potential students within their networks, encourage visits to Cottey, and introduce Cottey to students, school counselors, youth leaders, and other groups supporting women’s education.